-Pardon me while I interrupt the 18th century costume tutorials to provide my Royal loving readers a glimpse of Prince George on his christening day.
+Pardon me while I interrupt the 18th-century costume tutorials to provide my Royal loving readers a glimpse as Prince George is Christened!

 It was the first time in three months that the public was able to view the young prince and he is truly a darling cherub!